Alternation of generations: Fungi

 Fungal mycelia are typically haploid.
 When mycelia of different mating types meet, they produce two multinucleate ball-shaped cells, which join via a "mating bridge".
 Nuclei move from one mycelium into the other, forming a heterokaryon (meaning "different nuclei").
 This process is called plasmogamy.
 Actual fusion to form diploid nuclei is called karyogamy, and may not occur until sporangia are formed.
 Karogamy produces a diploid zygote, which is a short-lived sporophyte that soon undergoes meiosis to form haploid spores.
 When the spores germinate, they develop into new mycelia.

 Slime moulds

 The life cycle of slime moulds is very similar to that of fungi.
 Haploid spores germinate to form swarm cells or myxamoebae.
 These fuse in a process referred to as plasmogamy and karyogamy to form a diploid zygote.
 The zygote develops into a plasmodium, and the mature plasmodium produces, depending on the species, one to many fruiting bodies containing haploid spores.

 Animals

 Alternation between a multicellular diploid and a multicellular haploid generation is never encountered in animals.
-In some animals, there is an alternation between parthenogenic and sexually reproductive phases (heterogamy).
+In some animals, there is an alternation between parthenogenic and sexually reproductive phases (heterogamy), for instance in salps and doliolids (class Thaliacea).
 Both phases are diploid.
 This has sometimes been called "alternation of generations", but is quite different.
 In some other animals, such as hymenopterans, males are haploid and females diploid, but this is always the case rather than there being an alternation between distinct generations.